Get

 1. Create a Comfortable Sleeping Environment

-dog sleeping on its bed by the night light
+Peaceful dog sleeping in his orange bad by the night light

 Image Credit: Daniel Besic, Shutterstock

-Like humans, dogs need a comfortable, dedicated space for sleep, and they might find themselves pacing at night if they can’t get comfortable.
+Like humans, dogs need a comfortable, dedicated space for sleep, if you notice that your dog keeps moving around and can’t get comfortable then they may need some help.
 Create a space that’s quiet, cozy, and away from high-traffic areas in the home.
 If your dog seems to prefer a particular room or spot, consider placing their bed there.
 The room’s temperature should also be comfortable for your dog.
-Make sure their bed is big enough to comfortably accommodate them and that the room is an agreeable temperature.
+Make sure their bed is big enough to comfortably accommodate them and that the room is at an agreeable temperature.

 2. Establish a Consistent Routine

-In many cases, a break in routine can be behind your pet’s late-night pacing.
+In many cases, a break in routine can be behind your dog not sleeping at night and pacing.
 Dogs are creatures of habit, and a consistent daily routine is essential for reducing anxiety and restlessness at night.
 Try to feed, walk, and play with your dog at the same time each day, with a short play session right before bed to tire them out and help them understand when it’s time to wind down and sleep.

 3. Do Evening Exercise